Transfer & Visiting Students FAQs

 Do I need to apply through LSAC to be a visiting student?

 It is preferred that students interested in visiting apply through LSAC and have an up to date CAS registration.
-However, a paper application is available upon request.

 Visiting students submit all the same information as transfer students, including an up to date law school transcript.

-The deadlines to apply are: August 1 for fall semester; December 1 for spring semester.
+Visiting student deadlines to apply are: August 1 for fall semester; December 1 for spring semester.

 Can an LL.M. student apply to transfer to the J.D.
 Program?